The Twelve Labors of Hercules (Spafford)

 The murals were eventually acquired by Centralia College in 2002 following a decade of negotiations with the artist, and installed in the college's Corbet Theatre.
-They were put on display in October 2003 following a symposium on "the legal, ethical and emotional issues" surrounding their history.
+They were put on display in October 2003 following a symposium about on their history.
 The history of the Spafford murals and another set by Alden Mason removed from the capitol in 1987, is documented in From Capitol to Campus: The Alden Mason and Michael Spafford Murals.